uasoft-indonesia/badaso/readme.md

 <br>

-Badaso is a open-source Laravel headless CMS (with PWA dashboard + CRUD + API generator & more) for more productivity !
+Badaso is a open-source Laravel Vue headless CMS (with PWA dashboard + CRUD + API generator & more) for more productivity !

 - **Modern PWA  Dashboard** - Elegant design, fully customizable, Fast and SPA based on Vue.js with PWA technology (service worker, offline mode, dekstop installation and more)
 - **Advanced CRUD generator** - Build your application faster and be more productive !